StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: SketchDUO

 \subsubsection{Positive Sketch Data Construction}

-To construct the positive samples, we collect 3{,}000 hand-drawn sketch images, with 100 instances per class.
-Each image was created by human participants following a standardized protocol to ensure stylistic and semantic consistency across the dataset.
-Participants were provided with reference examples that described the desired visual characteristics of positive sketches.
-All sketches were drawn using a tablet and Microsoft Paint (\texttt{mspaint}), the default drawing tool on Windows, to maintain uniformity in drawing tools and procedures.
-The images were saved in PNG format with a fixed resolution of 512{\(\times\)}512 pixels.
+To construct the positive samples, we collected 3{,}000 hand-drawn sketch images, with 100 instances per class.
+These sketches were created by 12 volunteer participants, none of whom were art majors.
+All participants followed a standardized drawing protocol to ensure stylistic and semantic consistency across the dataset.
+They were provided with reference examples illustrating the desired visual characteristics of positive sketches.
+All sketches were drawn using a tablet and pen with the default drawing tool to maintain consistency in the drawing tools and procedures.
+The images were saved in PNG format at a fixed resolution of 512{\(\times\)}512 pixels.
 The drawing style was carefully controlled to reflect the core properties of the dataset.
 Each sketch was required to depict a single object instance in a minimal style using thick black lines (\#000000) on a pure white background (\#FFFFFF).
-Drawings were intended to be completed within 40 to 60 seconds to encourage simplicity and consistency in visual abstraction.
-Captions for each image were initially generated using GPT-4o, and subsequently refined through human correction to improve alignment with the visual content.
+Participants were instructed to complete each drawing within 40 to 60 seconds to encourage simplicity and consistency in visual abstraction.

+Captions for each image were initially generated with GPT-4o using a template-constrained prompt tailored to the positive sketches.
+The prompt restricted the output to a single-object black-on-white sketch description, consistent with our sketch definition.
+Each generated caption was then manually revised to correct object attributes, counts, and local structural details before QA construction.
+The exact prompt is provided in Table~\ref{tab:caption-prompts}.

 These finalized captions were then passed to a question generation module adapted from the TIFA framework~\cite{hu2023tifa}, which leverages LLaMA 2~\cite{touvron2023llama} for generating diverse questions and UnifiedQA~\cite{khashabi2020unifiedqa} for answer validation.
 This process yielded structured QA sets for each image, ensuring that every positive sample in the dataset is paired with high-quality captions and reliable question–answer triplets.